 - Unrivaled joint strength

 Most cabinet manufacturers are still using EVA glue for their edgebanding applications.
-While many advancements have been made in the last few years with unfilled EVA products, the joint strength and water resistance is not comparable to PUR products.
-EVA edgebanded panels also show a distinct glue joint line whereas PUR edgebanded panels are considered to have a zero joint line.
+Many advancements have been made in the last few years with EVA products; the joint strength and water resistance are not comparable to PUR products.
+EVA edge banded panels also show a distinct glue joint line, while PUR edge banded panels have a zero joint line.

 The chemical crosslinking that happens when PUR products are in contact with humidity actual serves to strengthen the joint.
-To demonstrate this high level of water resistance, many PUR manufacturers will place edgebanded panels into water tanks at trade shows to demonstrate how the PUR glue interacts with the water.
-If the panel has been properly edgebanded, it can remain in a full tank of water indefinitely without any kind of water damage or swelling.
-This provides a massive benefit in the cabinet market as for many years the downside of using melamine panels for exterior & interior cabinet applications has been the low levels of water resistance.
+To demonstrate this high level of water resistance, many PUR manufacturers will place edge banded panels into water tanks at trade shows to demonstrate how the PUR glue interacts with the water.
+If the panel has been appropriately edge-banded, it can remain in a full tank of water indefinitely without any water damage or swelling.
+For many years, the downside of using melamine panels for exterior & interior cabinet applications has been the low levels of water resistance.

-PUR edgebanded panels take around 24-72 hours to cure completely depending on the environment, and often times after the curing process has taken place it is impossible to tear off the edgebanding without seriously damaging the panel.
-This is compared to EVA edgebanded panels where it is possible to remove the edgebanding without any kind of significant damage to the panel.
+PUR edge banded panels take around 24-72 hours to cure completely depending on the environment.
+After the curing process has taken place, it is impossible to tear off the edgebanding without seriously damaging the panel.
+In comparison, EVA edge banded panels, where it is possible to remove the edgebanding without any significant damage to the panel.

-Shown in the picture above is a great example of the edgebanding quality that can be expected by using PUR technology.
+Shown in the picture above is an excellent example of the edgebanding quality by using PUR technology.